Academic Catalog

 Financial Aid

 Advancing your professional education is an investment in your personal and professional development.
-The University makes every effort to make a post-secondary education an achievable goal for all qualified applicants.
-Students that are U.S. citizens or eligible non-citizens enrolled in an eligible program may apply for student financial aid as a means of assisting with financing their education.
+The University makes every effort to make your education an achievable goal.
+Students that are U.S. citizens or eligible non-citizens enrolled in an eligible program may apply for student financial aid to assist with financing their education.

-Students enrolled in Directed Study programs may be eligible for Title IV Federally insured student loans in amounts sufficient to cover 100% of tuition, fees, books, and related costs.
-Financial Aid is not available for students enrolled in Independent Study programs and for students enrolled in the Bachelor of Science in Business Administration Completion Program, Master of Science in Taxation, and Master of Laws in Taxation programs.
+Students enrolled in Directed Study programs may be eligible for Title IV funding.
+Financial Aid is only available for certain programs.
+For example, it is unavailable for students enrolled in independent study programs or those enrolled in the Bachelor of Science in Business Administration Completion Program, Master of Science in Taxation, and Master of Laws in Taxation programs.

-We highly recommend following our online financial aid process listed on the Financial Aid & Financing page of our website.
-This link will give the student an overview of the steps to complete the required student financial aid documents, which begins with the Free Application for Federal Student Aid (FAFSA) form.
+Please plan accordingly.
+The average time for financial aid processing, with the FASFA simplification process, may take 7-10 business days.
+We highly recommend following our online process of financial assistance listed on the Financial Aid & Financing page of our website.
+This link offers an overview of the steps to complete the required student financial aid documents, which begins with the Free Application for Federal Student Aid (FAFSA) form.
 A student must apply for Federal Student Aid for each academic year of study.
+The Taft University System federal financial aid code is: G41004.

 Entrance counseling is required of new students, following information from the US Department of Education’s website.
 Students must take and pass an entrance counseling quiz.